 About 30 years ago, a young man got involved with an older woman, who gave birth to a girl and gave her up for adoption.
 That girl, contrary to most adoption stories, did not have the best upbringing.
 Her adoptive father loved her very much, but he had died some years ago.
 She didn’t feel anyone loved her.
 That’s all she wanted––for someone to love her.

 Meanwhile, the young man, who was wild and a drug addict/alcoholic, cleaned up his life after many years.
 Then, he was in an accident that left him in a wheelchair.
 He wanted to find his daughter to ask her forgiveness for allowing her to be given up for adoption, even though he always loved her and thought of her often.
-Now in his 50s, he seeks his daughter.
-When they find each other, you can’t keep the tears from falling.
+Now in his 50s, he sought his daughter.
+When they find each other, you couldn’t keep the tears from falling.
 It was beautiful.

 God is bringing families together.
 He sets the lonely in families.
 The Lord is reconciling the prodigals and drawing the distant back into familial relationship.